 Candidates are required to take a sixth year and undertake Advanced Highers.

 AAAAB Five Highers including Chemistry (A), Biology (A) and either Mathematics or Physics to be achieved by the end of S5.
 If Biology has not been studied in S5, it should be taken in S6 to Higher level.

 BB at Advanced Higher in Chemistry and another science subject.

 If possible Advanced Higher Biology, as this will be beneficial for the first year of the course.
-If Physics has not previously been studied to Standard Grade or Higher level, it should be studied in sixth year to either Standard Grade, National 5, Intermediate 2 or Higher level.
+If Physics has not previously been studied to Higher level, it should be studied in sixth year to National 5 level.

 Three A levels: AAA in Chemistry, Biology and one other subject approved for entry to the veterinary degree programme.